potatolappy/e-commerce-analysis/README.md

 # e-commerce-analysis

-a pacmannn SQL Wrangling project
+an SQL Wrangling, cleaning and dataset manipulation project

 **Tools**